hashicorp/terraform-provider-google/website/docs/r/access_context_manager_service_perimeter.html.markdown

   Bridge does not contain access levels or services: those are governed entirely by the regular perimeter that resource is in.
-  Perimeter Bridges are typically useful when building more complex toplogies with many independent perimeters that need to share some data with a common perimeter, but should not be able to share data among themselves.
+  Perimeter Bridges are typically useful when building more complex topologies with many independent perimeters that need to share some data with a common perimeter, but should not be able to share data among themselves.